Cray-HPE/docs-csm/troubleshooting/known_issues/ssl_certificate_validation_issues.md

 update-ca-certificates
 ```

-If these issues are suspected to have caused problems with `cfs-state-reporter`, then restart the `cfs-state-reporter` service:
+If these issues are suspected to have caused problems with `cfs-state-reporter`, then restart the
+CFS State Reporter service:

 ```bash
 systemctl restart cfs-state-reporter